What is Slack's Idle Timeout?

 Slack presence is the indicator (green or yellow dot) next to your name showing whether you're currently active or away in Slack.
 It's automatically determined by Slack based on your recent activity and connection status.

-Slack away status is the presence indicator (hollow circle or yellow dot) that appears next to your name when Slack detects you're inactive or disconnected.
-It signals to teammates that you may not respond immediately.
+Slack active status is the presence indicator (solid green dot) that appears next to your name when Slack detects recent activity.
+It signals to teammates that you're currently available and likely to respond.